Mixe people: History

-Linguistic evidence suggests connection with the Olmecs, however there has been some theories that don't associate the Mixe with the Olmec, but with the native cultures of the South American Andes.
+Linguistic evidence suggests connection with the Olmecs, however there have also been some theories that associate the Mixe with the native cultures of the South American Andes.
 In the Mixe migration oral history they came to settle at the holy mountain Cempoaltepetl—where led by the legendary king Condoy (also known as Ëy Konk, or Ko’ong Oy) they built a successful kingdom.
 Almost nothing is known about the Mixes in prehispanic times as there are very few archeological remains in the Mixe area and written sources are equally scarce.
 It is known that neither the Zapotec kingdom of Zaachila nor the Aztec empire succeeded in subduing the Mixes completely.

 After the Spanish conquest of central Mexico and the valley of Oaxaca a Spanish force under the command of Diego Sandoval was sent north to the Sierra Mixe to subdue the Mixes and Chinantecs of that region.
 The expedition failed and the Mixes remained unconquered.
 Hernán Cortés even mentions in his letters to the King of Spain that the provinces of the Zapotecs and the Mixes were the only ones to remain unconquered.